Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Methodology

 \textbf{Image-Text Matching (ITM) Learning.} The goal of Image-Text Matching (ITM) Learning is to predict whether the image-text pairs are positive pairs or not.
 The ITM loss $\mathcal{L}_{\text{ITM}}$ is computed similarly using Eq. \ref{eq: L_PRM}.

 \textbf{Masked Language Modeling (MLM).} Masked Language Modeling (MLM) predicts masked words using information from matched image-text pairs as clues.
-In this paper, we use a random masking strategy (details illustrated in the supplementary material) to mask words.
+In this paper, we randomly mask out text tokens with a probability of $25\%$.
+Among the masked tokens: 1) $10\%$ are replaced by random text tokens; 2) $80\%$ are replaced by special text tokens \texttt{[MASK]}; 3) the remaining $10\%$ stay unchanged.
 Given a matched $(I, T)$, mask $T$ as $\hat{T}$ and use $\hat{f}^i$ to denotes fused embedding of masked token $\hat{t}^i$.
 We predict what the token $\hat{t}^i$ should be by a classified MLP header, denoted as $\hat{p}_{\text{mask}}^i(I, \hat{T}) = \text{Softmax}(\text{MLP}(\hat{f}^i))$. $p_{\text{mask}}^i$ is a one-hot vector representing the ground-truth probability.
 Then the MLM loss can be formulated as follows by the cross-entropy:

-MRA jointly optimizes Region-Rhrase Alignment (RPC and RPM) and Image-Text Alignment (ITA).
+MRA jointly optimizes Region-Phrase Alignment (RPC and RPM) and Image-Text Alignment.
 The overall MRA loss is:

 where $\beta$ denotes the weight of RPC and RPM loss.